We are now OPEN for Osteopathy appointments for low risk patients in the Cheam and Selsdon practices.

 At Avenue Health, our team of highly skilled osteopaths will create a treatment plan to suit the needs and preferences of each individual patient.
 This allows us to treat almost everyone, from children to older adults.
 It can be very gentle, for nervous or vulnerable patients, or more robust techniques may be appropriate for sports injuries and younger adults.

 Osteopathy involves hands on treatment (sometimes deep tissue) to relax tight and painful muscles, ligaments and tendons.
 It also involves the stretching and articulating of restricted joints, and manipulation (short quick movements that can produce a clicking sound) for freeing up locked joints.
-Here at Avenue Health we can also use ultra sound for inflamed ligaments and tendons, and G5 massage machine for the treatment of soft tissue injuries.
+We can also use ultrasound for inflamed ligaments and tendons, and G5 massage machine for the treatment of soft tissue injuries.

 Osteopathy addresses problems with the body’s bones, joints, muscles and nerves and how they affect one another.
-It is most important that a thorough examination and diagnosis is made to identify the underlying cause of your condition.
+It is important that a thorough examination and diagnosis is made to identify the underlying cause of your condition.
 This diagnosis is arrived at by taking a comprehensive case history of your complaint, and how and when it started.
+This enables the osteopath to not only treat the current symptoms but to correct the underlying cause and prevent the condition from recurring.
 A physical hands-on examination is then performed which involves assessing how tight your muscles are and the range of movement of your joints and your general posture.
 Some medical tests may be carried out, like blood pressure and reflexes if necessary.

 The osteopath’s aim is to understand the underlying causes of your condition and what led to it.
 This enables the osteopath to not only treat the presenting symptoms, but correct the underlying causes and thereby prevent the condition from recurring.
 For example, knee pain is often the result of a weakness in feet, knees or hips, and pain in shoulders and arms can be a result of a trapped nerve in the neck.